ConsultingMD/blog/source/_posts/2018-01-12-pager-duty-and-confluence.markdown

 end
 ```

-This is a very simply little base class to get us started.
+This is a very simple little base class to get us started.
 Now let's build a specific client on top of this:

 ```ruby
 class ConfluenceClient < GrootHTTPClient